weareflip/wp-development-test/README.md

 ## How to Submit

 Please fork this Repository, commit changes to your fork and then open a PR to this repository when complete for review.
+Also, include a link in the Pull Request to download your zipped assets folder + database dump so we can quickly bootstrap the website and review.

 ## Test Requirements